Vincent O. Carter: The Bern Book: A Record of a Voyage of the Mind (Dalkey Archive Press, 2020)

 In one of the chapters of the book Carter travels backwards in time to a childhood in Kansas City that he remembers as the happiest time of his life.
 And if you have been reading Carter backwards, first reading Such Sweet Thunder and only now The Bern Book, you will pay special attention to The Way I Used to Give Willis James My Candy When I Was a Little Boy – “Win-sun … gimmie sum …” – that could have been taken right out of Such Sweet Thunder, his major achievement.

-Buddhism.
-After failing to place the Primary Colors manuscript with a publisher when it was finished in 1963, even with the help of Herbert Lottman and Richard Wright’s widow, Ellen Wright, by the late seventies Vincent Carter had given up writing altogether, becoming a strict Buddhist, occasionally working for Radio Bern, giving English lessons, drawing and painting, playing the flute, and becoming a familiar figure in the city of Bern until his death in 1983.
+Eastern religion.
+After failing to place the Primary Colors manuscript with a publisher when it was finished in 1963, even with the help of Herbert Lottman and Richard Wright’s widow, Ellen Wright, by the late seventies Vincent Carter had given up writing altogether, studying yoga and Hinduism, occasionally working for Radio Bern, giving English lessons, drawing and painting, playing the flute, and becoming a familiar figure in the city of Bern until his death in 1983.

 UFI // 30 March 2021